Andrew235-art/Python_data_analysis/README.md

 ## License

-This project is licensed under the GNU License.
+This project is licensed under the GNU General Public License.